-In order to prove \eqref{eq:thm1} it is enough to show that each of $E_N^{+}$ and $E_{N}^{+}$ satisfy the same bound.
-In the following we will only show that \beq E_N^{+} \leq \frac{C}{\sqrt{N}} \eeq and the other case can be done similarly.
+In order to prove \eqref{eq:thm1} it is enough to show that each of $E_N^{+}$ and $E_{N}^{-}$ satisfy the same bound.
+In the following we will only show that \beq E_N^{+} \leq \frac{C}{N^{\frac14}} \eeq and the other case can be done similarly.
 Note that $E_N^{+}$ can be taken to be positive as otherwise inequality \eqref{eq:E-ub-0} holds trivially.
 The proof has been broken into parts for ease in reading.
-Please note that in the following, the constants $C$ might change from line to line, but they are not renamed.
+We fix $M>0$ and define the distance $d$ according to the constant $b=Me^{K^*} T$.
+Please note that in the following, the constants $C$ may depend on $M$ and might change from line to line, but they are not renamed.